formlio/forml/docs/serving.rst

 4. Fetching all missing input features for augmenting the particular request according to the project :ref:`input DSL <concept-dsl>`.
 5. Running the prediction pipeline and responding with the result.
-6. Submitting query metadata to the *query bus*.
+6. Submitting query metadata to the *query logbus*.

 The rollout workflow employed by the agent is a powerful concept allowing to select particular model/generation dynamically based on the project-defined function of any available parameters (mainly the performance metrics).
 This